Trần Thị Thanh Thúy: 2024–2025: Injuries affecting performance

-2025: Comeback after injury - present
+2025: Comeback after injury

-Returning to compete for her home club, VTV Bình Điền Long An, Thanh Thúy continued to be the team’s main scorer and a solid source of motivation for her teammates.
-Although VTV Bình Điền Long An’s performance didn’t quite meet expectations (3rd place at the Hoa Lư Cup, 3rd place at the Hùng Vương Cup, and 2nd place in the first phase of the National Championship), Thanh Thúy’s individual performances received high praise.
-In several matches, she scored as many as 38 to 44 points, marking a powerful comeback for the captain of the national women’s volleyball team.
-In April 2025, Thanh Thúy and her club participated in the AVC Women's Volleyball Champions League in the Philippines.
-As the captain of both her club and the national team, she delivered a series of impressive performances throughout the tournament, helping VTV Bình Điền Long An secure the runner-up position and a spot in the FIVB Women's Volleyball Club World Championship.
-Thanh Thúy scored a total of 95 points, ranking third among the tournament’s top scorers, and led the rankings for best first-ball receivers.
-In most matches, coach Thái Quang Lai placed her as an opposite hitter instead of her usual position as an outside hitter.
-At the end of the tournament, Thanh Thúy was named Best Opposite Hitter and selected for the tournament’s All-Star Team.
-After the AVC Champions League, Thanh Thúy rejoined the national team for upcoming international competitions.
-Having made limited contributions in 2024 due to injury, she made an impressive comeback in national colors.
-Alongside her younger teammate Nguyễn Thị Bích Tuyền, she was one of the team's two main scorers, playing a key role in helping Vietnam win their third consecutive title at the 2025 AVC Women's Volleyball Nations Cup.
+Returning to compete for her home club, VTV Bình Điền Long An, Thanh Thuý continued to be the team’s main scorer.
+VTV Bình Điền Long An’s performance was 3rd place at the Hoa Lư Cup, 3rd place at the Hùng Vương Cup, and 2nd place in the first phase of the National Championship.
+In some matches, Thanh Thuý scored as many as 38 to 44 points.
+In April 2025, she and her club participated in the AVC Women's Volleyball Champions League in the Philippines.
+Thanh Thuý helped VTV Bình Điền Long A secure the runner-up position and a spot in the FIVB Women's Volleyball Club World Championship.
+She scored a total of 95 points, ranking third among the tournament’s top scorers, and led the rankings for best first-ball receivers.
+In most matches, coach Thái Quang Lai placed Thanh Thuý as an opposite hitter instead of her more usual position as an outside hitter.
+At the end of the tournament, Thanh Thuý was named Best Opposite Hitter and selected for the tournament’s All-Star Team.
+After the AVC Champions League, she rejoined the national team for upcoming international competitions.
+Alongside her younger teammate Nguyễn Thị Bích Tuyền, Thanh Thuý was one of the team's two main scorers, playing a role in helping Vietnam win its third consecutive title at the 2025 AVC Women's Volleyball Nations Cup after defeating the Philippines in the final.
 At the awards ceremony, the national team captain was named Best Outside Hitter and included in the tournament’s All-Star Team.

-Assessment

-Thanks to her exceptional height, she is nicknamed the "dinosaur" of Vietnamese women's volleyball.
-In 2017, veteran volleyball journalist Nguyễn Lưu, writing for Nhân Dân newspaper, noted that while Thanh Thúy had physical advantages and a modern playing style, she had yet to develop top-tier jumping and blocking abilities.
-The article also cited experts who viewed Trần Thị Thanh Thúy as the most modern outside hitter in Vietnamese women's volleyball at the time, with back-row attacking capabilities and rare hitting techniques.

-In 2020, Thanh Niên newspaper quoted Thailand's SMMSport, which recognized Thúy as the key attacker for Bangkok Glass and ranked her among the top 7 foreign players in the Thai volleyball league.
-Lao Động newspaper called her the number one star of Vietnamese women's volleyball, while Công An Nhân Dân newspaper regarded her as the most successful overseas athlete in Vietnamese sports.
+After the 2025 AVC Women's Volleyball Nations Cup, Thanh Thuý continued to participate in other tournaments with the national team such as the 2025 VTV International Women's Volleyball Cup and the 2025 SEA Women's V.League.
+She won an additional Best Outside Hitter award at the VTV Cup and was a factor in helping the Vietnam women’s national volleyball team defeat Thailand for the first time in history and claim the championship title during the second leg of the SEA V.League.

+Thanh Thuý was one of the 13 national team players who took part in the 2025 FIVB Women's Volleyball World Championship, marking the first time in history that the Vietnam women’s volleyball team participated in a world championship.
+Placed in a group with Poland, Germany, and Kenya, Vietnam lost all three matches and won one set (against Poland).
+Thanh Thuý "performed well in the match against Germany but did not truly break through in the two matches against Poland and Kenya".

+After the conclusion of the World Championship, Thanh Thuý continued her career overseas.
+She returned to Japan’s national championship league and joined Gunma Green Wings.

+Thanh Thuý will not participate in the second leg of the domestic national league and the 2025 FIVB Volleyball Women's Club World Championship taking place at the end of 2025 with her parent club.